-Cardiomyopathy is a condition in which your heart muscle is abnormal.
-One type of cardiomyopathy is called dilated cardiomyopathy.
-Dilated cardiomyopathy develops when the left ventricle, one of the heart’s 4 chambers, becomes enlarged and cannot pump blood as forcefully into the body (see Figure 1).
+There are many different types of cardiomyopathy.
+A type of cardiomyopathy that can happen after some chemotherapy treatments is dilated cardiomyopathy.
+Dilated cardiomyopathy happens when the left ventricle (chamber) of the heart becomes enlarged and can’t pump blood as well as it should (see Figure 1).
 This can lead to heart failure or arrhythmia.
 Arrhythmia is when the rhythm of your heartbeat is not regular.
 It can be too fast or too slow.Back to top

 - Previous heart conditions or diseases that may have caused damage to your heart, such as coronary heart disease and hypertension (high blood pressure).

 - Anthracyclines are a type of chemotherapy medication.
 They include doxorubicin (Adriamycin® and Rubex®), daunorubicin (Cerubidine®), epirubicin (Ellence®) and idarubicin (Idamycin®).
 You’re more likely to get cardiomyopathy from these medications if you get high doses of them.

 - Trastuzumab (Herceptin®).
 This type of chemotherapy medication is used to treat breast cancer and can cause cardiomyopathy.
 In many cases, once you stop taking it, the cardiomyopathy should partially or fully go away.